okste1234/CoreSure-Shield/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries or feedback, please contact us at [Coreshield](https://github.com/okste1234/CoreSure-Shield)
+For any inquiries or feedback, please get in touch with us at [Coreshield](https://github.com/okste1234/CoreSure-Shield)